 Here is my theory as to why some people who seem to have persistent resistance to insulin cannot tolerate high protein intake while other people can seemingly eat all the protein they want as long as they stay away from the carbs (and some lucky people can even eat all the carbs they want and stay at their ideal weight).

-Again, I can’t find any controlled studies on weight loss on low carb diets comparing people who did and did not control the amount protein they are and I doubt they exist so I am left with only anecdotal evidence.
+Again, I can’t find any controlled studies on weight loss on low carb diets comparing people who did and did not control the amount protein they are consuming and I doubt they exist so I am left with only anecdotal evidence.
 But my personal theory is that first some people are born with more insulin resistance than others.
-My best evidence for this is the 30-40% of people who don’t seem to become insulin resistant even on a high carb diet.
-And second I feel that in some people permanent damage can be done i the liver and pancreas that somehow renders them less tolerant of the insulin generated by protein consumption.
+My best evidence for this is the 30-40% of people who don’t seem to become insulin resistant even on a high carb/sugar diet.
+And second I feel that in some people permanent damage can be done in the liver and pancreas that somehow renders them less tolerant of the insulin generated by protein consumption.
 I feel the group with either a high tendency to insulin resistance or residual damage to the endocrine system (liver, pancreas, spleen, kidnes etc.), a group into which I think that I fall can have problems with the lower levels of insulin release that proteins cause.

 There are arguments that a high protein intake over values as low as 0.6 grams of protein per kilogram per day can hasten aging, increasing the risk of cancer and lowering immune resistance through activation of the mTOR system.
 Dr. Ron Rosedale is one of the main proponents of this theory.
 You can hear his elegant presentation of this theory here.
-There is a lot of experimental data on animals to support it but no controlled studies on humans so it remains an unproven from my perspective.
+There is a lot of experimental data on animals to support it but no controlled studies on humans so it remains an unproven theory from my perspective.
 Still I find the evidence strong enough to err on the lower side of protein intake.